K3vwe/OMDB/README.md

  Element and also a brief touchup on bootswatch and using axios to ... perform httpRequests.

-This Program was built by Traversy Media (https://www.youtube.com/watch?v=YsPqjYGauns);
+This Program was built by Traversy Media source: https://www.youtube.com/watch?v=YsPqjYGauns